CA-APM/ca-apm-fieldpack-nginx/README.md

 The JSON stream output should look similar to the output shown on the [nginx demo site.](http://demo.nginx.com/status.html)

-# Install and Configure the CA APM RESTful EPAgent
+# Install and Configure the CA APM EPAgent with RESTful Interface

 1. Install the CA APM EPAgent.

    Find the CA APM EPAgent documentation on [the CA APM documentation wiki.](https://docops.ca.com)

 2. Configure the EPAgent RESTful interface.
 3. Set the HTTP port.